TritonDataCenter/rfd/rfd/0027/README.md

 that CN lacking data until it comes back up.
 It is also easier for the agent to become a noisy neighbor.

-### Metric Agent Proxy
+### Proxy (Container Monitor)
 * Must operate under the following hard constraints
   * The same user limitations as sdc-docker
   * Flexible enough to support future versions of RBAC
   * Highly available
   * Prevent causing system brownout

-The Metric Agent Proxy lives between a customers Prometheus server and the Metric Agents that live on each compute node.
+The Proxy lives between a customers Prometheus server and the Agents that live on each compute node.
 It is also a highly available cluster per data center.

-Every container will have a DNS CNAME record which points at the Metric Agent Proxy cluster.
+Every container will have a DNS CNAME record which points at the Proxy cluster.
 In this way, the Metric Agent Proxy can respond as if it was the monitored instance itself by multiplexing on the request hostname.

 This is an operator controlled zone, deployed with sdcadm.
 The zone will need to have a leg on the admin network in order to talk with the Metric Agent, and a